Jbleezy/BO2-Reimagined/README.md

 * Downing kills all zombies around the player

 ### Vulture-Aid
+* Added ability to see zombies through walls
+* Removed ability to see perks, wallbuys, and Mystery Box through walls
 * Stink areas no longer activate while the player is moving
-* Removed ability to see perks, wallbuys, and Mystery Box through walls

 ## Pack-a-Punch
 * Changed default weapon camo to dragon camo from Black Ops 2 Multiplayer (modified to be darker on primary camo and not animated on secondary camo)